MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/help-connect.md

 1. Select the Lifecycle Services project to connect to.
 2. Select the BPM libraries (within the selected project) to retrieve task recordings from.
-    - For Finance and Operations, for Microsoft content, select the February 2017 QPC Unified Library for Microsoft Dynamics 365 for Operations.
+    - For Finance and Operations, for Microsoft content, select the February 2017 QPC Unified Library for Microsoft Dynamics 365 for Finance and Operations.
     - For Retail, we will be releasing a library in July.
     - You do not need to select a library for Talent—the connection to the correct library is established for you.